Beloved Michigan Cop Took Vacation. COVID Made It His Last.

 That was certain.
 Still, there were so many unknowns.

-“I don’t think we’ll ever find out,” McCarthy said.
-“I don't think we’ll ever truly know where or how or why this happened.”
+“I don’t think we’ll ever find out,” McDonald said.
+“I don’t think we’ll ever truly know where or how or why this happened.”

-In the unreality of the loss, McCarthy remembered what made Brown so special.
+In the unreality of the loss, McDonald remembered what made Brown so special.

 “There will never be another Trooper Brown,” she declared.
 “Whenever he arrived at the scene, you expected things to calm down and be handled properly.
 Nothing surprised him… Even when somebody was running around screaming and yelling.”